Australia

 In Australia, entities forming part of international groups must maintain records of their transfer pricing policies, known as “Transfer Pricing Manuals.”
 In addition, if transactions with international parties exceed A$2 million, they must disclose them in an International Dealing Schedule (IDS) as part of the company’s tax return.

 Companies with related party transactions may have their transfer prices reviewed or audited by the Australian Taxation Office at any time.
-Therefore, accurate preparation of your IDS and an updated transfer pricing manual is essential to avoid unfavorable audit results.
+Therefore, an accurate preparation of your IDS and an updated Transfer Pricing manual is essential to avoid unfavorable audit results.

 Country by Country Report

-It is generally filed by the global parent entity and includes tax-relevant country-specific information such as aggregate revenues, profits, income taxes paid and accrued, owned assets, and the number of employees by country.
-Australia has signed several international agreements that facilitate the exchange of Country-by-Country Reports with other countries.
+It is generally filed by the global parent entity and includes tax-relevant country-specific information, such as aggregate revenues, profits, income taxes paid and accrued, owned assets, and the number of employees by country.
+Australia has signed several international agreements facilitating the exchange of Country-by-Country Reports with other countries.

-Under Subdivision 815-E, entities filing Country-by-Country Reports are required to file the statements recommended by the OECD Action 13 report, i.e., Master File and Local File.
+Under Subdivision 815-E, entities filing Country-by-Country Reports must also file the statements recommended by the OECD Action 13 report, i.e., Master File and Local File.
 These filing obligations are limited to entities in the scope of the Country-by-Country Reports, i.e., entities belonging to groups with more than US$1 thousand million in annual global revenues.

 Local Report

-The local report is prepared for each individual entity in Australia and provides a line-by-line description of intercompany transactions with other entities of the group.
+The local report is prepared for each entity in Australia and provides a line-by-line description of intercompany transactions with other group entities.
 Its format is exclusive to Australia and has a completely different setup compared to local reports in other countries.
 There are simplifications available to reduce the compliance burden for smaller taxpayers.
-The local report must be drafted and filed by the Australian entity and prepared by its Australian accountant.
+This report must be drafted and filed by the Australian entity and prepared by its Australian accountant.

 Master File